Your detailed tour of Google Merchant Center Panel

 You might be interested in knowing about your product price in comparison to other sellers.
 It is possible from the new Google Merchant Center dashboard to find out the frequency of your products winning Buy Box.

-Next to this is Price Difference which will is positive if your price is lower than the lowest price by your competitor.
-A negative value indicates that your product price is more than the lowest price for the product.
+Next to this is Price Difference which is positive if your price is lower than the lowest price by your competitor.
+Moreover, a negative value indicates that your product price is more than the lowest price for the product.

 This information is under the COMPETITIVENESS tab.
 There is another tab as OPT-IN RECOMMENDATIONS.

 Here are accurate predictions about products from Shopping Ads that are highly likely to do better based on their sales potential.